HewlettPackard/cmf/docs/cmf_client/cmf_client.md

   -h, --help                                            show this help message and exit.
   --f [file_name], --file-name [file_name]              Specify the absolute or relative path for the input MLMD file.
   -e [exe_id], --execution_id [exe_id]                  Specify the execution id to retrieve execution.
-  -l, --long                                            Use to display 20 records per page in a table with 8 columns.
 ```

 ## cmf pipeline